zhw1nq/panel/contributor_license_agreement.md

    outstanding shares, or (iii) beneficial ownership of such entity.
-   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the Pelican Developers for inclusion in, or documentation of, any of the products owned or managed by the Pelican Developers (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the Pelican Developers or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Pelican Developers for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the zSystems Developers for inclusion in, or documentation of, any of the products owned or managed by the zSystems Developers (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the zSystems Developers or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the zSystems Developers for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
 2. Grant of Copyright License.
-Subject to the terms and conditions of this Agreement, You hereby grant to the Pelican Developers and to recipients of software distributed by the Pelican Developers a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+Subject to the terms and conditions of this Agreement, You hereby grant to the zSystems Developers and to recipients of software distributed by the zSystems Developers a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
 3. Grant of Patent License.
-Subject to the terms and conditions of this Agreement, You hereby grant to the Pelican Developers and to recipients of software distributed by the Pelican Developers a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the
+Subject to the terms and conditions of this Agreement, You hereby grant to the zSystems Developers and to recipients of software distributed by the zSystems Developers a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the